ayamasan/OshiBou/readme.txt

 - Data transferred directly to M5Stick via Wi-Fi
 - Display is character by character or all characters
 - To start the display, press the A button or shake
-- The display direction is alternating left and right or only in one direction.
+- The display direction is alternating left and right or only in one direction
+- Display speed is 2 levels
+- Text color can be selected from 7 colors
+- Black or white can be set for the background

 How to write a program
 1. Create a new folder on Windows and copy oshibou.ino.m5stick_c.zip